City problem · Abu Dhabi

 • The two-line acknowledgement.
 A polite reply confirms receipt of the latest response.
 No further engagement.
 Weeks pass.
 Counsel says wait.

 • The competitor who started later already authorised.
 A peer firm with a similar permission scope started the process after this firm and reached in-principle approval first.
-The team reads it as luck.
+The team judges it as luck.

 • The repeated request for narrative detail.
 The regulator keeps asking the same kind of question in different forms.
 The applicant keeps providing answers.
 The questions reshape but do not resolve.
 The narrative is not landing.

 • The empty pre-application call.
 A meeting with the FSRA team produced no specific direction.
-The team reads it as the regulator being non-committal.
+The team judges it as the regulator being non-committal.
 The regulator was scanning for specificity the applicant did not bring.

 • The public-facing surface does not match the file.
 The applicant's website, deck, and group-level marketing describe a different scope, different markets, or different products than the application.
 The regulator notices.